stratapp-ai/stratapp-ai.github.io/_blog/venture-capital-and-next-gen-tech-to-create-value.md

 * Strategy and execution evolves fast, and avoidable mistakes start to kick in
 * The best and worst of human nature abounds, with no shortage of surprises

-# what would have helped me as a VC
+# what would have helped me

 **Firstly**, being able to see, in real time, the exact status and underlying cadence on: